 They need to move along the Buyer Progression Model.

 Emails are a great bridge between Free things and Small paid things.
-You start by giving out free, genuinely useful advice to clients and prospects, maintaining awareness from the first stage and improving your relationship with them as a trusted source.
+You start by giving out free, genuinely useful advice to clients and prospects.
+This will help in maintaining awareness from the first stage and improving your relationship with them as a trusted source.

-Then, you can start alerting them to those smaller paid things they might be interested in as a result of all the free information you’ve given them thus far.
+Then, you can start alerting them to smaller paid things they might be interested in as a result of all the free information you’ve given them.
 A workshop on the transition to MTD.
 A health check of their books.
 A tax season prep call.
 Whatever it is, because you’ve consistently established yourself as an authority they connect to, your prospects are more likely to take the next step on their journey with you.

 In order to make this happen, you need to build an email marketing strategy to help you speak to who you want to speak to, and share information they find genuinely useful.